-- In paragraph 4, Rohini Mohan notes how the Indian environmental ministry's decision might potentially exacerbate the growing pollution crisis confronting India today.
-What similar instances of such controversial governmental policies that potentially hurt ecosystems and our environment at large might be found in other countries? - In your view, what might be some plausible ways to effectively tighten lax environmental impact assessment reports or clearance procedures which the Indian government has been accused of?
+- Rohini Mohan notes that the Environmental ministry's decision 'to exempt oil and gas companies from seeking environmental clearances for conducting on-shore and off-shore exploratory drilling' (lines 18-20) might potentially exacerbate the growing pollution crisis confronting India today.
+What similar instances of such controversial governmental policies that potentially hurt ecosystems and our environment at large might be found in other countries? - Based on lines 23-40, identify examples that suggest that in India, environmental concerns may be giving in to business concerns excessively. - In your view, what might be some plausible ways to effectively tighten lax environmental impact assessment reports or clearance procedures which the Indian government has been accused of?
 Justify your recommendations with additional reading and research on your part. - How effective do you think "community-based monitoring" as cited in the final paragraph would be in mitigating the existing pollution problem confronting cities in India presently?
 Justify your views with additional reading and research on your own.

-- 1. To what extent is the pursuit of continuous economic growth a desirable goal?
+- To what extent is the pursuit of continuous economic growth a desirable goal?
 (Cambridge 2018) - 2.
 In your society, how well are the demands of the economy and the environment balanced?
 (Cambridge 2015) - 3.
 Should there be any controls over the production of energy when the need for it is so great?
-(Cambridge 2015)
+(Cambridge 2015) - 4.
+Do corporations hold more power than governments today?
+(RI 2023 Y6 CT) - 5.
+'We are less free than before.'
+How far do you agree with this view of modern society?
+(RI 2021 Y6 Timed Practice)